mark-hingston/opencode-elf/README.md

 2. Records failures automatically
 3. Stores them with embeddings for future retrieval

+### Agent Tool (Programmatic Access)

+The plugin provides an `elf` tool that agents can invoke to manage memory:

+**Available modes:**
+- `list-rules` - List all golden rules
+- `list-heuristics` - List all heuristics
+- `list-learnings` - View recent learnings (optional limit)
+- `add-rule` - Add new golden rule (auto-generates embeddings)
+- `add-heuristic` - Add new heuristic pattern
+- `metrics` - View performance metrics

+Agents automatically use this tool when you ask them to manage ELF memory in natural language.

 ## Quick Start

 ### 1. Installation & First Run